jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 ```

-I'm looking at 2 examples of Darts checkout tables taht verify that there are a handful of Darts scores that cannot be checked out.
-So... this is one occasion whre I had to go online and find the answer myself rather than just trusting the AI.
-Humans make mistakes and so do AIs
+I'm looking at 2 examples of Darts checkout tables that verify that there are a handful of Darts scores that cannot be checked out.
+So... this is one occasion where I had to go online and find the answer myself rather than just trusting the AI.
+Humans make mistakes and so does AI.

 http://www.darts-uk.co.uk/Checkout.html